+PROFILE 4

-4. Rashida is a 28-year old middle-eastern woman whose parents emigrated from Pakistan.
+Rashida is a 28-year old middle-eastern woman whose parents emigrated from Pakistan.
 English is her second language and she tends to keep to herself because of worries that she will be excluded or taunted because of her hijab and her Muslim faith.
 She is married with three children.
 She works 29 hours per week at a nursing home and is enrolled full-time, pursuing a diploma in electronics engineering technology.
 She is the only female in most of her major classes.